Lagging behind national trend, Seattle workers not in hurry to return to the office

 Ditto for metros with beg tech sectors.
 Tech firms shifted more easily to remote work, Ein says.
 And because tech employers will do nearly anything to avoid turnover, tech workers have greater-than-average leverage to stay home.

-Another factor: many metros that relied heavily on public transit, such as Seattle, New York, and San Francisco, before COVID have lower occupancy rates than metros where public transit is marginal, such as Houston and Dallas.
+Another factor: Many metros that relied heavily on public transit before COVID, such as Seattle, New York and San Francisco, have lower occupancy rates than metros where public transit is marginal, such as Houston and Dallas.

 Many workers “are more comfortable in their own car than they are in a subway or a bus,” Ein says.
 That may help explain why, nationally transit ridership is still only 62% of pre-pandemic levels, according to data from the American Public Transportation Association.